mikebronner/credo/README.md

 - continue the persuit of knowledge throughout your life
 - do not speak out of turn
 - listen 80%, talk 20%
+- understand what rights you have and what priveledges you have been bestowed, and most importantly, clearly understand the distinction

 ## In Regard To Others